 - 2 tablespoons (30 grams) low-fat salad dressing

 - 1 tablespoon (15 grams) jelly or jam

 - ½ cup (70 grams) sorbet, gelatin dessert

 Tips for Following the DASH Diet

-The DASH diet is designed to be easy to follow the DASH diet.
+The DASH diet is designed to be easy to follow.
 But it might mean making some changes to how you currently eat.
 To get started:

 - Do not try to make changes all at once.
 It's fine to change your eating habits gradually.

 - To add vegetables to your diet, try having a salad at lunch.
 Or, add cucumber, lettuce, shredded carrots, or tomatoes to your sandwiches.

 - There should always be something green on your plate.
 It's fine to use frozen vegetables instead of fresh.
 Just make sure the package does not contain added salt or fat.

 - Add sliced fruit to your cereal or oatmeal for breakfast.